giriadarsh/dsa-practice/src/com/adarsh/dsa/dp/problems.md

 ---

 ### Problem 1: Longest Palindromic Subsequence
-**Description**: Given a string, find the length of the longest subsequence that is a palindrome.
-A subsequence is a sequence that can be derived from another sequence by deleting some or no elements without changing the order of the remaining elements.
+**Description**: Given a string, find the longest contiguous substring that is a palindrome.
+A substring is a contiguous sequence of characters within a string.
 - **Solution**: [LongestPalindromicSubstring.java](solutions/LongestPalindromicSubstring.java)

 ---